thoughtspot/thoughtspot.github.io/_release/fixed.md

 These are the issues we fixed in ThoughtSpot Release 6.2.

 - Row-level security does not reflect search tokens and Explore suggestions.
-- Old version of the ThoughtSpot Web UI appears for some users, afte cluster upgrade.
+- Old version of the ThoughtSpot Web UI appears for some users, after cluster upgrade.
 - Global filter on Pinboard in the ThoughtSpot Web UI doesn't work.
 - Users can still access **Data > Tables** page, even though the Data tab is hidden from ThoughtSpot Web UI.
 - The time required to execute the TQL delete command increases exponentially, until it no longer works.
 - PDF export from a Pinboard in the ThoughtSpot Web UI doesn't work.
 - The sender's email in notifications uses the default `no-reply@customer.thoughtspot.com ` instead of the `from-email` configured through `tscli smtp`, or the email of the user who shares the Pinboard.
 - Regional German names for states in Geo Maps are not allowed.
-- ThoughtSpot Web UI displays the date shifted by one day in version 80 of the Google Chrome browser.
+- In Version 80 of Google Chrome browser, ThoughtSpot Web UI displays the date shifted by one day.
-- Version 80 of the Google Chrome browser is not supported by the ThoughtSpot Web app, because cookies for pages in a ThoughtSpot cluster do not have the SameSite attribute, which is required for that browser.
+- ThoughtSpot Web app did not work with Version 80 of Google Chrome browser; cookies for pages in a ThoughtSpot cluster do not have the new SameSite attribute.
-- ThoughtSpot Web App does not work on on a version later than 5.3 of the Microsoft Edge browser.
+- ThoughtSpot Web App did not work on newer versions of Microsoft Edge browser, after 5.3.
 - Pinboards with 25 or more visualizations do not work properly.

 <a id="6-1-1"></a>